- The Center

 Fellowships are very competitive and are awarded annually through the Smithsonian’s Office of Fellowship and Internships.

-Smithsonian Tibetan Artist in Residence
+*Formerly known as the Smithsonian Tibetan Artist in Residence (STAR) Program.

 Fellow Alexandro Hernández (right) presents a Peruvian “scissors dance” performance by Steve Cotaquispe at the 2015 Smithsonian Folklife Festival.
 Photo by Evan McGurrin, Ralph Rinzler Folklife Archives